 The gauge indicates the engine coolant temperature when the ignition switch is on.
 The engine operating temperature will vary with changes in weather and engine load.

-If the needle moves into the red zone, your engine is too hot.
-If your vehicle overheats, stop your vehicle and allow the engine to cool.
+If the needle points to the red zone or higher, stop your vehicle and allow the engine to cool.

 Your vehicle may overheat during severe operating conditions, such as: